 Mamallapuram – The Workshop of the Pallavas

 The ground floor is fashioned with a covered circumambulatory path around a square sanctum.
-The sanctum is not finished and left incomplete.
+The sanctum is left incomplete.
 This circumambulatory path, on each side, is supported on two pillars and two pilasters.
 The pillars and pilasters have seated-lion bases.
 This path is open on all sides, except at the corners where niches are provided on the external side.
 On the prastara (beam) above the pillars, runs a cornice (kapota).
-This has chaitya-arches (kudu arches/horse shoe dormer windows) with peeping human faces.
+This has chaitya-arches (dormer windows) with peeping human faces.
 Above the cornice is a regular arrangement of mini shrines, square (kuta) at the corners and oblong (sala) in middle.

 The first floor has twenty-seven labels distributed unevenly across various niches and one on the parapet of the staircase leading to the upper floor.
 On the western face, we only find one label inscribed over one niche.
 Few niches of the floor have more than one label, and for the few the count goes to four.